 Each Class I director will hold office until the 2021 annual meeting of stockholders and until his respective successor shall have been elected and have qualified or until his earlier resignation or removal.
 Each Class II director will hold office until the 2019 annual meeting of stockholders and until his respective successor shall have been elected and have qualified or until his earlier resignation or removal.
-Each Class III director will hold office until the 2020 annual meeting of stockholders and until his respective successor shall have been elected and have qualified or until his earlier resignation or removal.
+Each Class III director will hold office until his earlier resignation or removal.
+Each Class III director will hold office until his earlier resignation or removal.
+Each Class III director will hold office until his earlier resignation or removal.
+Each class III director will hold office until his earlier resignation or removal.
 Each executive officer will hold office until the initial meeting of the Board of Directors following the next annual meeting of stockholders and until his or her successor is elected and qualified or until his or her earlier resignation or removal.